-In ABA programs, the individual’s behavior is the primary focus when it comes to intervention development, execution, and monitoring.
+In ABA therapy programs, the individual’s behavior is the primary focus when it comes to intervention development, execution, and monitoring.
 As such, the design and implementation of all ABA programs must be individualized.
-This is not only an ethical requirement, but also clinically relevant because each child has their own strengths, skill deficits, environments they spend time in, learning histories, and a unique biology.
+This is not only an ethical requirement, but also clinically relevant because each child has their own strengths, skill deficits, unique environments in which they spend time, learning histories, and distinctive biology.
 These factors must be considered during the design of an ABA program.
 Autism is a spectrum disorder and that means there are a lot of differences in the characteristics that each individual may have.

-To illustrate, the goal of teaching pretend play skills to a child who has limited pretend play skills might be a high priority goal.
-However, the same goal might not be a high priority goal for a different child who already demonstrates age level pretend play skills since he or she already has this skill in their repertoire.
+By way of example, the goal of teaching pretend play skills to a child who has limited pretend play skills might be a high priority goal.
+The same goal, however, might not be a high priority goal for a different child who already demonstrates age level pretend play skills since he or she already has this skill in their repertoire.
 In the case of the latter scenario, it may be more clinically appropriate to teach ways in which the pretend play skills can be expanded upon, generalized, or to target different curricular areas in which there are deficits.
 This is an example of how one particular goal may not be clinically appropriate for two different children.

 As mentioned earlier, individualization should take a learner’s strengths and skill deficits into consideration.
 With this, a learner’s strengths can be built upon while the areas of deficit are strengthened.
 Remember, ABA is never ‘one size fits all’ and a good program should rely on assessment tools such as observations, interviews, clinical assessments, and collaboration with the learner’s family to establish individualized goals that are in the best interest of the client.

 Below are a few ways in which individualization can be achieved in an ABA therapy program: